avieth/reactive-dom/README.md

 --     for the subcomponents from outputs for those subcomponents.
 This --     recursive treatment is essential: the input for the label depends upon --     the outputs of the buttons, namely their click events.
 --
+-- Note that the :*: type is from Data.Algebraic.Product in the -- Algebraic package at https://github.com/avieth/algebraic and is essentially -- just a tuple, but more useful at the type level.
+--
 type Counter = Simultaneous () (Label :*: Button :*: Button)